Making a picture less blurry in Photoshop is slightly more complex, unlike Easy Photo Unblur.

 Make the layer a smart object

-A smart object keeps the settings editable, and does not make permanent changes to your original image.
-This is why it’s important to change your image layer into a smart object.
+A smart object keeps the settings editable and does not permanently change your original image.
+This is why changing your image layer into a smart object is important.

-Go to the Layers panel, where your image will be present as the background layer.
+Go to the Layers panel, where your image will be the background layer.
 From the top-right corner, select the Menu button and click on Convert to Smart Object.

-Open the Filter menu, where will be able to select Sharpen > Smart Sharpen.
+Open the Filter menu, where you will be able to select Sharpen > Smart Sharpen.

-As soon as you select the filter, a window will open which will allow you to adjust the sharpness settings and even give a close-up preview of the image.
+When you select the filter, a window will open, allowing you to adjust the sharpness settings and even give a close-up preview of the image.

-You can even make this sharpen window bigger, so that you are able to a bigger preview of your subject and make adjustments accurately.
+You can even make this sharpened window bigger to have a bigger preview of your subject and make adjustments accurately.

 Change Remove mode